TheDurian/my-game-library/README.md

 An App to keep track of your games and which to buy.

-## Bugs
- * Price Number format-er needs work
-	 * Number can have multiple periods
-	 * Number can be in the thousands
-	 * The number can have 3+ decimal values
-	 * Price does not need to be provided, and will error if left blank
- *
-## Ideas I want to implement
- * Playtime
- * Notes (some general stuff)
- * Filtering on your game list
-	 * start typing and it will only list the ones you have in the filter
-	 * have some default filters that you can click
- * Icons for games (box art?)
- * AppBar
-	 * Left side is a hamburger menu
-		 * Filters - These pull out a menu from the side that let you click in the drop downs
-		 * Other garbage like settings
- * Do something cool with the floating action button
- * Have different views for the cards.
-Small/Big
 ## Links and Resources

 Here are the associated links for ideas I want to add.